Clinically studied longevity science. Human trials now complete. Learn more.

 Occupational Hazards and Toxins

-Impacts on Hallmarks of Aging:
+Impacts on Hallmarks of Aging

 Living in a polluted environment can negatively impact multiple hallmarks of aging, including mitochondrial dysfunction, cellular senescence, and inflammation (Zhang et al., 2021).
 Exposure to toxins can also impact genomic instability, stem cell exhaustion, and deregulated nutrient sensing (Mannino et al., 2018).

-Air pollution can affect proteostasis, altered cellular communication, and epigenetic alterations, and has been linked to telomere shortening (Kim et al., 2017).
+Air pollution can affect proteostasis, altered cellular communication, and epigenetic alterations.
+It’s also been linked to telomere shortening (Kim et al., 2017).
 Additionally, social isolation and lack of social support, which can occur at higher frequencies in rural and urban areas, can impact genomic instability and epigenetic alterations, two hallmarks of aging.
 Studies have shown that social isolation can lead to changes in gene expression and DNA methylation patterns, which can have negative health consequences (Cacioppo et al., 2015; Powell et al., 2013).
 In contrast, strong social connections have been shown to positively impact both physical and mental health (Umberson et al., 2010).

 Fortunately, there are ways to combat social isolation.
 Joining local clubs or groups, volunteering, and participating in community events are all great ways to build social connections and support networks (Cacioppo et al., 2015).
 Additionally, technology has made it easier than ever to stay connected with friends and family who may live far away.